Design-and-Innovation-2023/Team10B/docs/prototypes/second-prototype/index.md

 ## Learning points

-While our prototype successfully fulfills the objectives of sustainability and affordability, it lacks significant customizability.
+While our prototype successfully fulfills the objectives of sustainability and affordability, it lacks significant versatility.
 Our efforts to remove any unused space within the car could potentially hinder the turning of the wheels.
 Furthermore, we acknowledge that the design may appear too basic and require further refinement.